21 minute read

 The fact that the word “searching” is now interchangeable with the word “Googling” should tell you just about everything you need to know about what Google can do for a business that needs to be found.

-Since 2014, Google My Business has been connecting local businesses with a bigger and better audience than they ever would have had access to on their own.
+Since 2014, Google Business Profile has been connecting local businesses with a bigger and better audience than they ever would have had access to on their own.
 With the accelerating transition to digital, it’s more vital now than ever that you get your local business online.
-So how do you get on Google My Business and why is it so important that you do?
+So how do you get on Google Business Profile and why is it so important that you do?

 What is a Google My Business account?

-Google My Business (GMB) is a free, location-based registry of businesses that serve customers in person.
+Google Business Profile (GBP) is a free, location-based registry of businesses that serve customers in person.
 It’s linked to Google Search and Maps to provide:

 - Businesses near you (or in a specified location)